Rajasthan govt to build hostel in Delhi to accommodate state students | Education

 The Rajasthan government will build a 250-room youth hostel at Udaipur House in Delhi, it said in a statement on Monday.
 To be built at a cost of about Rs 330 crore, the hostel will be for the students of lower income group preparing for competitive examinations while living in Delhi, it said.

-According to the official statement, Chief Minister Ashok Gehlot has approved the proposal to this effect.
-Under the initiative, Nehru Youth Transit Hostel and Facilitation Centre will be built at Udaipur House.
+According to the official statement, Chief Minister Ashok Gehlot has approved a proposal to this effect.
+Under the initiative, the Nehru Youth Transit Hostel and Facilitation Centre will be built at Udaipur House.

 The proposed hostel will provide accommodation for 500 students.